One question we get from a lot of new homebrewers is, “How do I know how strong my beer will be?” Luckily, the answer is easy: use a hydrometer!

 What Is A Hydrometer?

 A hydrometer is a basic instrument used by brewers to figure out the alcohol content of a beer.
+They are said to date back to the time of Archimedes.
 They are one of the first pieces of equipment you learn how to use as a homebrewer.
 Very easy to use, hydrometers are a handy tool for any brewer from beginner to professional.

 Usually made from glass, hydrometers have an unmistakable shape.
 A long skinny tube connects to a thicker, heavy base.
 Along the tube is a graduated marking with a density scale useful in the range for brewing.